 Swan Song Journey

-Kate Leotta - End-of-Life Doula
+Kate Leotta - End of Life Doula

-Supportive Services for Every Step of the Journey
+Supportive for Every Step of the Journey

 Family Relief

 Supportive care, providing respite for families, giving them the time and space to recharge, while attending to their own and their loved one's interests.
-Daily, 4 hour service.

-Caring presence from 7 pm to 10 pm.
 Holding vigil, overnight from 11 pm - 9 am.

 Evening Relief and Overnight Stay